awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted-create-campaign.md

 A *campaign* is a messaging initiative that engages a specific audience segment\.
 A campaign sends tailored messages on the days and times that you specify\.
 You can use the console to create a campaign that sends messages through the email, push notification, or SMS channels\.

 In this section, you create an email campaign\.
-You create a new campaign, choose your target segment, and load a responsive email template into it\.
-You then save the HTML content as a template so that you can easily use it again later\.
+You create a new campaign, choose your target segment, and create a responsive email message for the campaign\.
 When you finish setting up the message, you choose the day and time when you want the message to be sent\.

 ## Step 3\.1: Create the Campaign and Choose a Segment<a name="gettingstarted-create-campaign-setup"></a>